 But what makes it different from the rest of idyllic New Zealand?
 It has the deepest ocean closest to their mainland.
 And this means in Kaikoura whale watching is one of the most popular tourist attractions to do there.

 in Kaikoura whale watching is one of the most popular tourist attractions to do there.

 But there are two options for seeing these beautiful whales in Kaikoura so which one do you choose?

 - Kaikoura whale watching Option 1 – Boat tour

 - Kaikoura whale watching Option 2 – Flight tour

 My decision was slightly influenced by my brother on this occasion.
 He called to inquire and within minutes we were booked on a chartered flight.
 I’m not exaggerating, my sister and I had ordered a coffee and cake when he ran back to say they were picking us up in 10 minutes!

 Kaikoura Whale Watching from a plane

 Our booking was with Air Kaikoura, they picked us up and took us to the small airstrip a few miles away.
-Our lovely guide Terry explained to us why Kaikoura whale watching is so good.
+Our lovely guide Terry explained to us why Kaikoura whale watching is so good in New Zealand.
 Basically, there’s a deep canyon very close to the mainland.